Insights on Metal Enrichment and Environmental Effect at $z\approx5-7$ with JWST ASPIRE/EIGER and Chemical Evolution Model: Simple analytical model of chemical evolution

 In cases where outflow is small, i.e., $\eta \text{SFR}^{\lambda-1}\ll1$, the observed metallicity is then approximated as:

 This relation is less linear, but also predicts the decreasing metallicity with increasing SFR.

-We note that the observed metallicity actually varies at the age of the galaxy we observe.
+We note that the observed metallicity actually varies with the age of the galaxy we observe.
 A more strict solution can be derived by solving the differential equations using Eq. \ref{eq:gas_balance} and Eq. \ref{eq:metal_balance} and inferring the metallicity evolution with galaxy ages.
 The strict solution also suggests that all galaxies will eventually reach their steady-state metallicities at sufficiently large age, no matter how much the gas accretion rate is.
 We also note that $\epsilon_\text{acc}$ is actually not a constant, and varies with SFR as galaxies evolve.
 The dilution by the factor of $\epsilon_\text{acc}$ is a simple proxy for the delay of metal enrichment due to intense gas accretion at the beginning of galaxy formation.
-As a galaxy evolves, the gas reservoir has been built and reaches equilibrium, the star formation rate reaches the peak with higher $\epsilon_\text{acc}$, and the dilution effect is reduced.
+As a galaxy evolves, the gas reservoir builds up and reaches equilibrium, the star formation rate peaks with a higher $\epsilon_\text{acc}$, and the dilution effect is reduced.

-To better illustrate such time evolution during non-equilibrium state, we further discuss the results of numerical solutions in the context of MZR and FMR evolution in Section \ref{sec:numerical_solutions} and Section \ref{sec:fmr_evolution}.
+To better illustrate such time evolution during a non-equilibrium state, we further discuss the results of numerical solutions in the context of MZR and FMR evolution in Section \ref{sec:numerical_solutions} and Section \ref{sec:fmr_evolution}.

-\subsection{Numerical Solutions of Model Equations}
+\subsection{Numerical solutions of model equations}